kyleburton/bake/README.md

 This is a colon separated list of paths that `bake_require` uses to locate libraries.

-## Best Practices for writing Bakefiles
+## Best Practices for writing `Bakefiles`

 #### Configuration at the top

-Factor out configuration and put it at the top of your Bakefile.
+Factor out configuration and put it at the top of your `Bakefile`.

 ```sh
 #!/usr/bin/env bake